engmaths/emat30008/pdes/explicit.md

 </li><li>
 ~~~

-Update your code so that it can also account for time-dependent Neumann and Robin boundary conditions.
+Update your code so that it can also account for Dirichlet, Neumann, and Robin boundary conditions with time-dependent coefficients.

 ~~~
 </li></ol>